dj0abr/QO-100_SSB-WebSDR_DATV-WebSpectrum/README.md

 Run the software:
 =================

-1) copy the files from html folder in your webserver html directory
-2) start the software   ./playSDReshail2
+1) start the software  sudo ./playSDReshail2 -f 144525000 (your CW-beacon RX frequency minus 25 kHz) (sudo is only required for the first time).
-3) open a browser and open the webpage "playSDRweb.html" on your webserver
+2) open a browser and open the webpage "playSDRweb.html" on your webserver

 ATTENTION: before you can run this website, the WebSocket IP address must be modified in the file playSDRweb.html Search for the line: var sockurl = ....